 Another option is to use a Zener diode, which maintains a constant voltage with the help of integrated circuits and a negative feedback design.

-Usually, load regulation is measured as a percentage of the maximum load condition.
+Load regulation is calculated by comparing the load voltage at minimum load and maximum load to the nominal output voltage.
 This number indicates how much the output of the power supply will vary.
 Ideally, this number would be zero.
 That isn’t achievable in the real world, but you should aim to keep load regulation as close to zero as possible.
 Good load regulation can typically keep the variability under 5%.

 Vmin-load and Vmax-load refer to the voltages at minimum and maximum loads, respectively.
 Vnom-load is the nominal voltage or the specified output voltage.

-Load regulation is necessary for both DC and AC power supplies, but it’s especially significant for AC power sources.
+Load regulation is necessary for both direct current (DC) and alternating current (AC) power supplies, but it’s especially significant for AC power sources.
 In these supplies, load regulation is heavily influenced by the output frequency.
 Without load regulation, both types of power supplies can damage connected equipment through power spikes and drops.

 If the electrical load decreases, the output voltage surges and vice versa.
 These fluctuations can damage components and circuitry or affect how the device works.
 For example, a drop in output voltage can result in equipment not receiving a high enough voltage for its intended operation.
 It may shut down altogether or operate poorly.